alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

 Bringing software into a secure research environment may constitute a security risk.
 Bringing new data into the SRE may mean that the environment needs to be updated to a more secure tier.

-The review of the "ingress" of new code or data will be coordinated by the SRE administrator, in collaboration with the project's principle investigator and data provider.
+The review of the "ingress" of new code or data will be coordinated by the designated contact for your SRE.

-If you need to use a package that is not already available in the SRE, please contact your project's SRE administrator, or the designated contact (for example your Data Study Group facilitator) as described in the email with information about your account.
+They will have to discuss whether this is an acceptable risk to the data security with the project's principle investigator and data provider and the decision might be "no".

 > :point_right: You can make the process as easy as possible by providing as much information as possible about the code or data you'd like to bring into the environment and about how it is to be used.